eraybasar/pesdk-docs/_guides/ios/v6_5/introduction/overview.md

 * 62 stunning built in filters to choose from.
 * Native code: Our rendering engine is based on Apple's Core Image, therefore we dodge all the nasty OpenGL problems other frameworks face.
-* iPad support: The Photo Editor SDK uses auto layout for its views and adapts to each screen size - iPhone or iPad.
+* iPad support: The PhotoEditor SDK uses auto layout for its views and adapts to each screen size - iPhone or iPad.
 * Design filters in Photoshop: With most photo editing frameworks you have to tweak values in code or copy & paste them from Photoshop or your favorite image editor.
 With our response technology that is a thing of the past.
 Design your filter in Photoshop and apply it to the provided identity image afterwards.
 That will 'record' the filter response - save it, add it as new filter, done!
-* Swift: Keeping up with time, we chose Swift as the main development language for the Photo Editor SDK, leading to leaner and easier code.
+* Swift: Keeping up with time, we chose Swift as the main development language for the PhotoEditor SDK, leading to leaner and easier code.
 * Live preview: Filters can be previewed directly in the camera preview.
 * Low memory footprint: We were able to reduce our memory footprint significantly.
 * Non-destructive: Don't like what you did?
 No problem, just undo or even discard it.
 Of course you can redo it afterwards as well!